Mobile Menu Button

 Community Transportation

-Community transportation providers can transport you to non-emergency medical appointments.
-Transportation must be from your home or school to a medical provider, between medical providers or from a medical provider to your home or school.
+Community transportation providers can transport you to non-emergency medical appointments and to pick-up prescription drugs, durable medical equipment, and optical supplies.
+Transportation must be from your home or school to a medical provider (including pharmacies and optical or DME providers), between medical providers or from a medical provider to your home or school.
 A list of community transportation providers is available on our website.

 Example: Jane has an appointment with her dentist.
 She takes a city bus that is an enrolled Medicaid provider to the appointment.